MasodSaidi/minimal-api-endpoints/README.md

 }
 ```

-You are free to put the class anywhere in the project, with any name and you can name the method whatever you like.
+You are free to put the class anywhere in your project, with any name and you can name the method whatever you like.
 Only requirement is to use appropriate Endpoint attribute.

 ### Supported Endpoint attributes